chnm/bom/bom-website/README.md

 ## Theme

 The theme is custom-designed using TailwindCSS.
 To get started with developing the theme, you'll need to install the necessary dependencies.
+Navigate to `themes/dbn/` before running these commands.

 ```
 npm install -y